louhisuo/qnap-homelab/README.md

 Notes related to 'portainer-docker-compose.yaml':
 - I use 'host' networking for portainer, as I want to have portainer accessable from same IP address than my NAS WebUI
-- Only port 9000 for portainer WebUI
+- Only port 9000 is exposed and mapped for portainer WebUI
 - I am well aware that mounting '/var/run/docker.sock' is security risk but in my closed environment I consider that risk managable.